darktjm/auis/README.md

       than bitmap fonts that look ugly when scaled.
     - Fixed many bugs in adew, making it almost work now.
 At least you can now get through the tutorial without crashing.
-    - Resizes did not cause a proper redraw
+    - Window resizes did not cause a proper redraw
     - Macro recording did not support popup dialogs such as file names
     - Ness versions of macros now support ^U arguments, both in the macro itself and applied to the Ness code